-Thus, there is a requirement for the identification of the land use policies or proposals conflicting with statutory planning documents at the local, regional and national levels (which has been carried out to an extent during STAG1).
-Any serious conflicts would have been identified at an earlier stage.
+Thus, there is a requirement for the identification of the land use policies or proposals conflicting with statutory planning documents at the local, regional and national levels (which has been carried out to an extent during the preliminary appraisal in the OBC).
+Any serious conflicts must have been identified at an earlier stage.